 \subsection{Adversarial Retraining}

-For each set of hyperparameters (and the DNN placement) produced as the state, we compose a neural network according to those hyperparameters and re-initialize it for training.
-According to Eq.~\eqref{eqn:reward}, the reward consists of $R_A, R_P$ and $R_S$.
-While $R_S$ can be obtained before retraining, the former two can only be evaluated after retraining.
+With each set of hyperparameters (and the DNN placement) as the state, we compose a neural network and retrain it.
+According to Eq.~\ref{eqn:reward}, the reward consists of $R_S, R_A$ and $R_P$.
+While $R_S$ can be obtained before retraining, the latter two can only be evaluated after retraining.
+As for calculating the accuracy and privacy, we apply two retraining strategies w.r.t. different threat models.

-In retraining the composed model, we adopt knowledge distillation for better accuracy performance.
-The technique labels the training dataset by probabilistic outputs (soft labels) of the corresponding base model, rather than the hard labels.
-By Hinton {\em et al.} \cite{hinton2015distilling}, the probabilistic outputs emphasize on the relation between different classes and thus provide more information than hard labels to assist training.
-In our framework, both hard and soft labels are adopted in the loss function.

-As for calculating the privacy, we apply two retraining strategies w.r.t. different threat models.
-We first consider {\em a reactive} adversary who can only obtain whatever the user outputs from a trained encoder.
-In that model, the adversary manipulates the user by intentionally sending inputs to the encoder and retrieving the corresponding intermediate-layer features from it.
-By training a decoder over the obtained input-feature pairs, we record the best performance achieved by the decoder in terms of the input reconstruction error or the property inference error.
-Such errors are adopted to gauge the privacy level that the encoder can achieve.
+\textbf{Reactive adversary.} We first consider a reactive adversary who manipulates the system by intentionally sending inputs to the encoder and retrieving the released intermediate-layer features.
+To mimic such an adversary, we train a decoder over the set of input-feature pairs and record the best performance achieved by the decoder in terms of the input reconstruction error or the property inference error ( Eq.\ref{eqn:p0},~\ref{eqn:p1} and \ref{eqn:p2}).
+The errors are adopted to gauge the privacy level that the encoder can achieve.

-Also, we assume a {\em proactive} attack in which the adversary can interact with the training of the composed DNN.
-In particular, at each iteration of retraining the composed DNN, the adversary trains a decoder against the current encoder to minimize the encoder's privacy gain, and then with the decoder fixed, the encoder is trained to maximize its privacy gain and final output accuracy.
+\textbf{Proactive adversary.} Also, we assume a proactive attack in which the adversary can interact with the training of the composed DNN.
+Particularly, the adversary trains a decoder against the current encoder to minimize the encoder's privacy gain.
+Our encoder is aware of such an adversary and thus it is trained to maximize its privacy gain and final output accuracy.
 In a nutshell, the encoder and decoder pit against each other to achieve a saddle point in the following minimax problem: